by Kyle Bookholz

 This is the colorful history of what could be called "Hartford's Most Unstable TV Station."

-The station was sold to the CBS Television Network and became WHCT (for "Hartford CBS Television", contrary to some local folklore that it signified "Hartford, CT" or "Hartford Christian Television") September 16, 1956.
-WHCT swapped network affiliations with WNHC-TV/8 in New Haven, CT to become the CBS owned and operated station for the Hartford market, but CBS' ownership and affiliation did not last long, for two reasons: One was the lack of signal parity with early UHF transmitters and converters, and the other was WTIC-TV/3, owned by the Travelers Insurance Corporation, which signed on in 1957 as an independent station.
+Channel 18 was sold to the CBS Television Network in a sale filed and announced July 18, 1955, but the sale took until September 16, 1956 to be completed due to a protest from WHNC-TV, which had lost its CBS affiliation in the deal (said affiliation moved two months after the sale was announced); channel 8's new owners later dropped the protest and eventually affiliated with ABC.
+CBS immediately changed the call letters to WHCT (for "Hartford CBS Television", contrary to some local folklore that it signified "Hartford, CT" or "Hartford Christian Television") but its ownership and affiliation did not last long, for two reasons: One was the lack of signal parity with early UHF transmitters and converters, and the other was WTIC-TV/3, owned by the Travelers Insurance Corporation, which signed on in 1957 as an independent station.
 It did not take long for William Paley, shrewd network head that he was, to realize it made good business sense to have his product on a powerful VHF station (albeit one that CBS did not own) than a weak, money-bleeding UHF station; WHCT went dark November 15, 1958 and WTIC-TV took the CBS affiliation.

 WHCT was then sold to Capital Broadcasting and resumed operation January 24, 1959 with a schedule largely provided by (and duplicating) National Telefilm Associates' WNTA-TV/13 in New York City.
 Capital was subsequently approached by Phonevision, a partnership of RKO General (which was owned by General Tire & Rubber Company, which had been the "General" in the original WGTH-TV ownership) and Zenith.
 They wanted to use channel 18 for an experiment which turned out to be a couple of decades ahead of its time: Pay Television.